 Changing position of a computer keyboard, or other ergonomic changes

 Soft, fluid-filled cysts can develop on the front or back of the hand for no apparent reason.
 These are called ganglion cysts — the most common, benign (noncancerous), soft-tissue tumor of the hand and wrist.

 The following are the most common symptoms for ganglion cysts include:

 Wrist pain that is aggravated with repeated use or irritation

 A slow growing, localized swelling, with mild aching and weakness in the wrist

-An apparent cyst that is smooth, firm, rounded, and/or tender
+An apparent cyst that is smooth, firm, rounded, or tender

-The symptoms of ganglion cysts may resemble other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+The symptoms of ganglion cysts may look like other medical conditions or problems.
+Always see your healthcare provider for a diagnosis.

 Two major problems associated with tendons include tendonitis and tenosynovitis.
 Tendonitis, inflammation of a tendon (the tough cords of tissue that connect muscles to bones) can affect any tendon, but is most commonly seen in the wrist and fingers.
 When the tendons become irritated, swelling, pain, and discomfort will occur.

 Tenosynovitis is the inflammation of the lining of the tendon sheaths which enclose the tendons.
 The tendon sheath is usually the site which becomes inflamed, but both the sheath and the tendon can become inflamed simultaneously.
 The cause of tenosynovitis is often unknown, but usually strain, overuse, injury, or excessive exercise may be implicated.
 Tendonitis may also be related to disease (such as, diabetes or rheumatoid arthritis).